We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Gum pain is a pesky issue that happens for a number of reasons.
+Gum pain is an annoying issue that happens for a number of reasons.

-It can be caused by something as simple as brushing too hard, canker sores, or wearing dentures, retainers, or braces.
-For women, it may be caused by hormonal changes, pregnancy, or menopause, and can happen around the time of your period.
+It can be caused by something as simple as brushing too hard, having canker sores, or wearing dentures, retainers, or braces.

-Explore these different home remedies for quick gum pain relief.
-Make sure to also learn the difference between when you can simply and safely treat your gum pain at home, and when your gum pain means that you should see a dentist.
+Explore these home remedies for quick gum pain relief.
+Make sure to also learn the difference between when you can safely treat your gum pain at home and when you should see a dentist.

 If your only symptom is gum pain, try these treatments at home: